 house of review

-A house of review refers to second or alternative chamber in a bicameral parliament or assembly.
+The ‘house of review’ describes the second or alternative chamber in a bicameral parliament or assembly.
 The house of review examines, checks and debates bills introduced in the other chamber.

 Human rights are core rights that guarantee individuals protection from harm, exploitation and mistreatment.
 They include the right to life, as well as freedom from discrimination and persecution.